ishantchauhan710/WriterAI/README.md

 - **User Authentication** - Supports Email-Password authentication and Gmail authentication
 - **User Authorization** - WriterAI keeps on validating the user's auth tokens every 5 minutes automatically

-## Technical details

-- The frontend of WriterAI is created using technologies like CSS, ReactJS and MaterialUI.
-WriterAI is highly responsive and is tested on all popular browsers like Chrome, Safari and Opera Mini.
-For handling the react state\s, ContextAPI is used.
-The frontend code is highly structured and BEM convention is followed throughout the entire CSS code.

-- The backend of WriterAI is built using Ktor which is a Kotlin based framework for writing server side code!
-For storing the user's data, we have used PlatenScale which is a highly scalable MySQL database platform which supports horizontal sharding and unlimited connections.
-For authentication, we have used Firebase SDK.
-And for deployment of the backend, we have used Linode.

 ## 📸 Screenshots

 |   |   |   |